 Terry A. Johnson, D.O., is a practicing physician, a medical educator, a retired military officer, and recently concluded four terms in the Ohio legislature as a representative, bringing that service to a close in 2018 due to term limits.
 As a legislator, he sponsored important health-related laws, including one aimed at helping rein in the scourge of prescription drug abuse in Ohio.
 He concluded his time in the legislature in a distinguished fashion, serving through four General Assemblies.
 He was the first and, to date, only osteopathic physician to serve in the Ohio legislature.
 No less than eighteen of his bills were signed in to law, and his influence strongly impacted scores of other bills as they moved through the legislative process.

-A 1991 graduate of the Ohio University College of Osteopathic Medicine, Dr. Johnson is a clinical professor of family medicine, and an assistant dean.
+A 1991 graduate of the Ohio University College of Osteopathic Medicine, Dr. Johnson is a clinical professor of family medicine, and is a former assistant dean.
 He has served continuously as a family practice physician for nearly three decades in southern Ohio, his lifelong home.

 Commissioned into the Ohio Army National Guard while a fourth-year medical student, he attained the rank of colonel in just 12 years.
 A senior flight surgeon and the Ohio Army National Guard's first State Aviation Medical Officer, Dr. Johnson was deployed overseas multiple times, including two tours in Iraq and one posting in Kuwait.
 He ended his military career in 2011 as the Army Guard's State Surgeon, the highest position attainable for a Medical Corps officer at that time.